jjesperlund/african-conflicts-visualization/README.md

-## Visualization of African Conflicts Past 6 Months
+## Visualization of African Conflicts the Past 6 Months

 Demo: https://jjesperlund.github.io/african-conflicts-visualization
 (for best experience use Safari)